Heart Attack Recovery Questions and Answers

 Is chest pain normal after a heart attack?

-Not everyone with coronary heart disease has chest pain (angina pectoris or unstable angina), but if you do, it should be a light pain or pressure in your chest that quickly goes away.
-It will typically happen during or right after physical exertion, intense emotion or eating a heavy meal.
-Modification of risk factors and the use of certain medications can help ease or prevent the pain.
-If you're having ANY chest pains, tell your health care professional or call 911 and seek medical attention immediately.
+Not everyone with coronary heart disease has chest pain (angina pectoris or unstable angina).
+If you do, it should be light and go away quickly.
+It typically happens during or after physical work, strong emotions or a heavy meal.
+Lifestyle changes and taking certain medications can help.
+If you’re having ANY chest pains, tell your health care professional or call 911 and seek medical attention right away.

 Why is cardiac rehabilitation important?

-One of the best things you can do for yourself is to get into a cardiac rehabilitation program.
-Rehabilitation programs are medically supervised to help you improve your health and well-being and change your lifestyle habits through exercise training, education and counseling to reduce stress.
-These programs often take place at a hospital rehab center or an outpatient clinic.
-Your rehab team will design a program to meet your specific needs.
+Joining a cardiac rehabilitation program is one of the best things you can do for yourself.
+These programs are medically supervised to help you improve your health and improve your lifestyle.
+They include exercise training, education and counseling to reduce stress.
+They usually take place at a hospital rehab center or an outpatient clinic.
+Your rehab team will create a program to fit your needs.

 Learn more about cardiac rehabilitation.